Ajayijanet/LITA_Class_Documentation/README.md

   ## Project Objectives
   ---
-  This project was designedf to address the following analysis goals
+  This project was designed to address the following analysis goals
   - Average revenue by region: Calculate the average revenue per sale in each region to assess performance
   - Revenue by region: Determine the total revenue  generated in each region
   - Region by unit sold: Analyze the number of unit sold across different regions to identify the highest selling locations